Periodic Euclidean Graphs on Integer Points: Net Generation

 \section{Net Generation}

-Now that we have our itineraries for transversing the net $\cN$ (or the scaffolded net $\cN^{\dagger}$), we use these itineraries to generate ensembles of isomorphic nets.
-We will show that among these ensembles will be nets of vertices of integer points (modulo affine transformations, if necessary), completing the proof of Theorem~\ref{main}.
-We will proceed as follows. \begin{itemize} \item {\em First, we will use the transversal charts to set up systems of simultaneous equations whose solution spaces define Euclidean graphs (and some symmetries of those nets).} We will do this by generating syntactic representations of some paths in the net, and reduce each of these representations to simultaneous systems of homogeneous linear equations whose solutions represent nets.
-In order to do this, we will need to represent not only the steps $(t, t')$ but also lattice vectors. \item {\em Second, we need to eliminate those solutions whose corresponding nets would have two distinct vertices at the same place, or two different (non-scaffolding!) edges intersecting.} We will eliminate these solutions by representing the solutions as ensembles of vector spaces, and then delete these ``bad'' vector spaces from the solution space, leaving only ``good'' vector spaces of solutions for nets with no such collisions or intersections. \end{itemize} We will then confirm that if such an adjusted solution space is nonempty, then it has integer point solutions, and we will be done.
+Now that we have our itineraries for traversing the net $\cN$, we use these itineraries to generate ensembles of isomorphic nets.
+We will show that among these ensembles will be nets of vertices of integer points (modulo affine transformations, if necessary) of maximal symmetry, completing the proof of Theorem~\ref{main}.
+We will proceed as follows. \begin{itemize} \item {\em First, we will use the language of legal walks to set up systems of simultaneous equations whose solution spaces define Euclidean graphs (and some symmetries of those nets).} We will do this by generating syntactic representations of some paths in the net, and reduce each of these representations to simultaneous systems of homogeneous linear equations whose solutions represent nets.
+In order to do this, we will need to represent not only the steps $(i, j) \in \Sigma$ but also lattice vectors. \item {\em Second, we need to eliminate those solutions whose corresponding nets would have two distinct vertices at the same place, or two different edges intersecting.} We will eliminate these solutions by representing the solutions as ensembles of vector spaces, and then delete these ``bad'' vector spaces from the solution space, leaving only ``good'' vector spaces of solutions for nets with no such collisions or intersections. \end{itemize} We will then confirm that if such an adjusted solution space is nonempty, then it has lattice point solutions, and we will be done.